 News Woman pulled from East River after jumping in near Williamsburg Bridge, NYPD says A man jumped in after the woman in an attempt to rescue her, police said.
 A woman jumped into the East River near the Williamsburg Bridge Thursday morning, police said.
 Photo Credit: Getty Images / Bruce Bennett By Nicole Brown email@example.com Updated August 2, 2018 12:47 PM Print Share fbShare Tweet gShare Email A naked 20-year-old woman was pulled from the East River Thursday morning after she jumped in near the Williamsburg Bridge, police said.
 A 21-year-old man who was passing by jumped in after her to try to save her at about 5:45 a.m., cops said, but when she went under the water, he lost sight of her.
 He was able to get himself out of the water by the time police arrived, Officer Vincent Fulgieri with the Emergency Service Unit said at a news conference.
 The woman swam south of the bridge and under Pier 36, Fulgieri said.
 She stayed under the pier as officers tried to talk with her, but she was “incoherent” and “just screaming and yelling,” an officer with the NYPD Harbor Unit said.
 She continued to swim and emerged toward the end of the pier, Fulgieri said.
 “She was very despondent and did not have any desire to come out of the water,” he said.
 Fulgieri and another ESU member went into the water and grabbed her, bringing her safely onto a Harbor Unit boat, he said.
 The woman was in the water for about an hour.
 Both the woman and the man who had tried to rescue her were taken to NYC Health + Hospitals/Bellevue, an FDNY spokeswoman said.
-By Nicole Brown firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Nicole Brown firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.